 Hot Plates: 10 Dishes to Try Right Now in Boston

-From caviar-topped waffles to the best meatballs around, your handy list of buzz-worthy plates.
+From inventive Roman-style pizzas to terrific breakfast tacos, your handy list of buzz-worthy plates.

 Hungry?
 We’re here to help.
 Behold our list of the most crave-worthy, must-try dishes on Boston menus at this very moment.
 These are the tasty new offerings that have us talking–when our mouth isn’t full, of course.
 [Updated: July 24, 2019]